Turbulent disruption of density staircases in stratified shear flows: Formulation

 }

-\cpc{It is important to remember that common parameterisations of the turbulent diffusivities rely also on the buoyancy Reynolds number $\text{Re}_{b} = \epsilon / \nu_{m}N^{2}$ where $\epsilon$ is the dissipation rate of turbulent kinetic energy \citep{shih_koseff_ivey_ferziger_2005, bouffard2013diapycnal, mashayek2017efficiency}. } \cpc{We can however express the buoyancy flux as:
+\cpc{It is important to remember that common parameterisations of the turbulent diffusivities rely also on the buoyancy Reynolds number $\text{Re}_{b} := \Ast{\epsilon} / \Ast{\nu} \Ast{N}^{2}$ where $\Ast{\epsilon}$ is the dissipation rate of turbulent kinetic energy \citep{shih_koseff_ivey_ferziger_2005, bouffard2013diapycnal, mashayek2017efficiency}. } \cpc{We can however express the buoyancy flux as:

-}where $\Gamma$ is the turbulent flux coefficient \citep{osborn1980estimates} and reduce the modeling of the turbulent diffusivities $\kappa_{T}$ and $\nu_{T}$ to the modeling of this coefficient.
-Parameterisations of $\Gamma$ in terms of $\text{Ri}$ have been presented \citep{TheRelationshipbetweenFluxCoefficientandEntrainmentRatioinDensityCurrents}.
-At $\text{Ri} = 0$, there is no buoyancy to mix and therefore it seems reasonable to assume $\Gamma(\text{Ri}=0) = 0$.
-As $\text{Ri}$ increases, there is more and more scalar to mix and $\Gamma$ should therefore increase.
-However, as stratification becomes more significant, it \cpc{is reasonable to suppose that it will suppress vertical motion, possibly leading to less efficient mixing.
-Whether $\Gamma$ decreases or saturates for $\text{Ri}$ large enough is still an open question \citep{Annurev_Colm_Caulfield}.
-However, the analysis presented in the \cpc{following sections depends most strongly on} the monotonicity of the flux coefficient in terms of the Richardson number, and not the specific functional form of $\Gamma(\text{Ri})$} \np{and hence the two cases can be studied, as we will see later. }
+}where $\Gamma$ is the turbulent flux coefficient \citep{osborn1980estimates} and reduce the modeling of the turbulent diffusivities $\kappa^\ast_{T}$ and $\nu^\ast_{T}$ to the modeling of this coefficient.
+Parameterisations of $\Gamma$ in terms of $\text{Ri}_{g}$ have been presented in \citep{TheRelationshipbetweenFluxCoefficientandEntrainmentRatioinDensityCurrents} for instance.
+At $\text{Ri}_{g} = 0$, there is no buoyancy to mix and therefore it seems reasonable to assume $\Gamma(\text{Ri}_{g}=0) = 0$.
+As $\text{Ri}_{g}$ increases, there is more and more scalar to mix and $\Gamma$ should therefore increase.
+However, as stratification becomes more significant, it \cpc{is reasonable to suppose that it will suppress vertical motion because of restoring buoyancy forces, possibly leading to less efficient mixing.
+Whether $\Gamma$ decreases towards $0$ or saturates for $\text{Ri}_{g}$ large enough is still an open question \citep{Annurev_Colm_Caulfield}.
+However, the analysis presented in the \cpc{following sections depends most strongly on} the monotonicity of the flux coefficient in terms of the Richardson number, and not the specific functional form of $\Gamma(\text{Ri}_{g})$} \np{and hence the two cases can be studied, as we will see later. }

 Written in terms of the flux coefficient $\Gamma$, the mean buoyancy and velocity equations~\eqref{eq:coupled_system_molecular_diffusivities} are: